shauryagarg2006/TriageBot/DESIGN.md

 #####Storyboard:

 - Developers can look for open issues and assign them to themselves.
-The issues will be linked to the respective Github issues.
+The issues will be linked to the respective Github issues.The developer can ask the bot for open issues to work on.
+He’d use natural language, and the bot would look for keywords like “issue” or “work”.
+It then understands that the developer is asking for the open issues that fit his expertise.
+The bot would then list the issues for the developer and wait for a response.
+The developer would respond with a phrase that indicates which issue he wants to work on.
+He would say something like, “I want the first one” or “number 1”.
+The bot would respond with a confirmation that the chosen issue was assigned to that developer.

 <img src="assignToMe.png"/>